FriendsOfShopware/FroshPerformance/README.md

 ## Install with composer
 * Change to your root Installation of shopware
-* Run command `composer require frosh/performance` and install and active plugin with Plugin Manager
+* Run command `composer require frosh/performance` and install and activate the plugin in the Plugin Manager

 ## Contributing